Medical Innovations Incubator

 Recap: The second lecture evening, Feb.
 2, 2021

-After a very successful first event in December 2020 with more than 200 participants, the challenges of startups in the medical life sciences were discussed in three short keynote speeches by Prof. Dr. med.
-Thomas Gottwald (startup founder & CEO Ovesco Endoscopy AG), Prof. Dr. Ing.
-Thomas Bauernhansl (Institute Director Fraunhofer IPA as well as IFF of the University of Stuttgart) and Günther Steffen (Fund Manager at Zukunftsfonds Heilbronn as well as supervisor of biotech and medtec companies) in a second evening on February 4, 2021.
+After a very successful first event in December 2020 with more than 200 participants, the challenges of startups in the medical life sciences were discussed in three short keynote speeches by Prof. Thomas Gottwald (startup founder & CEO Ovesco Endoscopy AG), Prof. Thomas Bauernhansl (Institute Director Fraunhofer IPA as well as IFF of the University of Stuttgart) and Günther Steffen (Fund Manager at Zukunftsfonds Heilbronn as well as supervisor of biotech and medtec companies) in a second evening on February 4, 2021.

-After the presentations, the speakers then debated with Winfried Plötze (State Manager Baden-Württemberg, BARMER), Prof. Dr. Stefan Laufer (Startup Founder, Head of Chair Pharm./Med.
-Chemistry, Tübingen Center for Academic Drug Discovery, Department of Pharmacy & Biochemistry, EKUT), Dr. Timo Schmelzpfenning (Authorized Representative and Head of Research & Development, SPORLASTIC GmbH), Prof. Dr. Ralf Kindervater (Managing Director, BIOPRO Baden-Württemberg GmbH) and Prof. Dr. med.
-Eberhart Zrenner (Charitable Foundation for Medical Innovation) in a round table format.
+After the presentations, the speakers then debated with Winfried Plötze (State Manager Baden-Württemberg, BARMER), Prof. Stefan Laufer (Startup Founder, Head of Chair Pharm./Med.
+Chemistry, Tübingen Center for Academic Drug Discovery, Department of Pharmacy & Biochemistry, EKUT), Dr. Timo Schmelzpfenning (Authorized Representative and Head of Research & Development, SPORLASTIC GmbH), Prof. Ralf Kindervater (Managing Director, BIOPRO Baden-Württemberg GmbH) and Prof. Eberhart Zrenner (Charitable Foundation for Medical Innovation) in a round table format.

 Finally, additional individual consultation sessions with industry experts were held for specific questions regarding the 4Cs ffered in separate online sessions.